-Ensuring women see the same midwife, with longer appointments, and enhanced support and information
+Ensuring women see the same midwife, with longer and more flexible appointments, and enhanced support and information

 Who will benefit?
-At any one time around 350 pregnant women in the Better Start Bradford area will be provided with personalised midwifery care through this pilot.
-Evidence suggests this type of care will have a lasting benefit for them and their children.
+Pregnant women and also expectant dads and co-parents in the Better Start Bradford area will be provided with personalised midwifery care through this project.
+Evidence suggests that this type of high level care has a lasting benefit for families and their children.

 Who provides it?
-Opal Team is a midwifery team at Bradford Royal Infirmary, commissioned by Better Start Bradford to run this pilot.
+The Clover Team is a midwifery team based at St Luke’s Hospital, commissioned by Better Start Bradford to run this project.

 How do families register?
-There’s no need to register – some pregnant women in the Better Start Bradford area will automatically be contacted by the Opal Team.
+There’s no need to register – some pregnant women in the Better Start Bradford area will automatically be contacted by the Clover Team.

-Based on existing evidence, we expect this pilot will:
+Based on existing on research and our evaluation we expect this project will:

 – improve women’s satisfaction and sense of empowerment during pregnancy and birth

-– improve nutrition during pregnancy and breastfeeding rates
+– improve nutrition during pregnancy and breastfeeding support

 – reduce harmful behaviours such as smoking in pregnancy